jlento/NumLab2015/2_Session/BatchQueues.slide.md

 srun ${EXE}
 ~~~~

+## Interactive batch jobs

+- A very useful way to run small test, check that everything is set up
+  properly before the large runs, etc.
+- the user runs the job launcher directly (not really)
+- one can think that the queue system actually makes a job script on
+  the fly, and then proceeds as usual
+- stdin, stdout and stderr are connected to the terminal
+- (this is how we ran OpenIFS in the 1st exercise)

-## What does a batch queue system actually do?
+## What does a batch queue system *actually* do?

 1. reads the resource requests from the batch job file
 2. puts the job into a batch job queue